boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 |-------------|:--------------:|:-----------:|-------------|:-----------:|
 |netconf-beep|||	NETCONF over BEEP	| {{?RFC4744}} THIS_DOCUMENT |

-A note should be added to 831 to indicate that the port number used to be assigned to NETCONF over BEEP but released by THIS_DOCUMENT.
+A note can be added to 831 to indicate that the port number used to be assigned to NETCONF over BEEP but released by THIS_DOCUMENT.

 ## NETCONF over SOAP Service